bigbadcyborg/Robotics-assignment-5/README.md

 **Context Window and Finetuning Methods for LLMs**

 So far, the discussion on llama.cpp and quantization has been concerned with how to run aspects of LLMs.
-This information might be enough for you to start running LLMs on Jetson without crashing.
-However, you should now shift your focus to finding a suitable model for you to achieve your goals of running LLMs on Jetson.
+This information might be enough for you to start running LLMs on edge devices without crashing.
+However, you should now shift your focus to finding a suitable model for you to achieve your goals of running LLMs on the edge.
 You might have noticed that sometimes there is a smaller number like 32k listed after a big number, such as 7b, in some LLM models on Hugging Face.
 For file name `llama-2-7b-32k-insturct.Q4_K_M.gguf`, 32k refers to the token count of the context window.
 This is the model's memory, equivalent to about 24000 English words with about 3-4 English characters per token.
 This means the model can read, process, and remember a prompt and its ongoing conversation up to the length of 32k tokens.
 This is a very large context window.
 The original Llama 2 model was only 4,000 tokens (4k).
 A 32k model is specifically designed for tasks involving long documents.
 You can paste in an entire chapter, a long research paper, or a big block of code, and ask complicated questions with many logical steps, which a 4k model could not handle.

 Another factor that influences decisions regarding LLM is the fine-tuning process.
 Base LLMs are trained to predict words within a context.
 In the case of LlaMa2, it was trained on a massive portion of the internet.
 It's a "next-word predictor."
 If you give it the prompt "What is the capital of France?", it might just complete it with "...and what is its population?" because that's a statistically likely sentence.
 As such, base LLMs are not very useful for scientific and engineering applications such as robotics.